mattermost/mattermost-developer-documentation/site/content/internal/onboarding/_index.md

   - https://docs.mattermost.com/guides/developer.html
   - https://docs.mattermost.com/developer/developer-flow.html
   - Security: Read through the security channel and look at the past exploits
-  - Developer Reading List - top of dev channel
+  - Developer Reading List - top of public Developer channel

 ### Mentor For The Day
   - Meet with a dev team member every day for about 30 mins.
-Dev team will rotate daily to expose the new hire to everyone.
+Dev member will rotate daily to expose the new hire to everyone.
 The process with run for approximately for 2 weeks.
 The goal is to get to know each other, feel free to talk about non-work related stuff.
   - Schedule to be sent by manager in channel

 ### Meet with a few PMs